Song Joong-ki’s ‘Battleship Island’ Might Make It To Cannes Film Festival

-Looks like every thing that Song Joong-ki touches turns into gold.
+Looks like everything that Song Joong-ki touches turns into gold.
 If all goes well, the handsome actor will be gracing the red carpet at Cannes Film Festival this year.

 The Hallyu actor’s upcoming movie Battleship Island is one among the four South Korean movies that might make it to Cannes.